Linear Classification of Neural Manifolds with Correlated Variability: Abstract

 \section{Abstract}

-Understanding how the statistical and geometric properties of neural activations relate to network performance is a key problem in theoretical neuroscience and deep learning.
-In this letter, we calculate how correlations between object representations affect the capacity, a measure of linear separability.
-We show that for spherical object manifolds, introducing correlations between centroids effectively pushes the spheres closer together, while introducing correlations between the spheres' axes effectively shrinks their radii, revealing a duality between neural correlations and geometry.
-We then show that our results can be used to accurately estimate the capacity with real neural data.
+Understanding how the statistical and geometric properties of neural activity relate to performance is a key problem in theoretical neuroscience and deep learning.
+Here, we calculate how correlations between object representations affect the capacity, a measure of linear separability.
+We show that for spherical object manifolds, introducing correlations between centroids effectively pushes the spheres closer together, while introducing correlations between the axes effectively shrinks their radii, revealing a duality between correlations and geometry with respect to the problem of classification.
+We then apply our results to accurately estimate the capacity of deep network data.

-\emph{Introduction: }Neural networks can learn rich representations of the world.
+\emph{Introduction:} Neural networks can learn rich representations of the world.
 This capacity for representation learning is thought to underlie deep learning's unprecedented success across a wide variety of tasks.
 However, it is unclear how the geometric and statistical properties of neural network representations shape network performance on common tasks.
 Recent work addresses this gap by studying the interaction between artificial neural network representations and performance on classification and memorization tasks \cite{rotondo_counting_2020, battista_capacity-resolution_2020, goldt_modeling_2020, farrell2022capacity, biswas_geometric_2022, susman_quality_2021, NEURIPS2019_cfcce062, dahmen_capacity_2020, steinberg2022associative, cohen_soft-margin_2022}, with complementary work in neuroscience studying the interaction between the structure of biological neural network representations and animal behavior \cite{chaudhuri_intrinsic_2019,bernardi_geometry_2020, chung_neural_2021, sorscher_neural_2022}.
 Specifically, in \cite{chung_classification_2018, cohen_separability_2020, chung_linear_2016}, the authors introduce the manifold shattering capacity, a measure capturing how easy it is to separate random binary partitions of a set of manifolds with a hyperplane, and express it in terms of the underlying manifold geometry.
 In this way, network performance on a classification task, as measured by the capacity, can be understood through the geometric structure of the network representations.